 There are no reported concerns with the AstraZeneca vaccine in pregnancy, but there is less experience in pregnancy with this vaccine, than with the Pfizer and Moderna vaccines, which has led to the JCVI recommending a preference for Pfizer-BioNTech or Moderna.

 The safety of mixing different vaccines is being investigated in an ongoing trial (the ComCov trial), which does not include pregnant women.
 Initial data from the study, published on 12 May 2021, showed that mixing vaccines appeared to be safe overall.
 However, there was an increase in short-lasting side effects such as fever for individuals who were given two different vaccines compared to individuals who had two doses of the same vaccine.
-Further information from this trial is expected in late June 2021.
+Further information from this trial is expected later this year.

 Currently you can choose whether to have the second dose of AstraZeneca in pregnancy (as typically given), or defer until after pregnancy - however a second dose is recommended to ensure maximum protection against COVID-19.

 If you are unsure about receiving the second dose of AstraZeneca, you should arrange to speak to an obstetrician or midwife or GP and use the RCOG's decision aid on vaccination in pregnancy to support your choice.